 Tile Roofing: Advantages and Drawbacks

-When it comes to protecting your home from the elements, few decisions are as important as choosing the right roofing material.
-With the wide range of available options, it can be challenging to determine which one best suits your needs.
-One popular choice among homeowners is tile roofing.
-In fact, a recent survey found that nearly 30% of new homes in the United States feature tile roofs.
+In fact, a recent survey cited by the Tile Roofing Industry Alliance found that nearly 30% of new homes in the United States feature some form of roof tile.
 But what exactly makes this material so appealing, and are there any potential downsides to consider?
 In this article, we’ll take an in-depth look at the pros and cons of tile roofing to help you make an informed decision for your home.

 Understanding Roofing Tiles

-The Benefits of Tile Roofing
+The Benefits of a Tile Roof

 1. Unmatched Durability